Big Little Lies | What lies beneath the surface

 Monterey, California, present day.
 Jane – a young mom – and her son Ziggy arrive in town and accidentally set in motion a chain of events that will affect the lives of three other women and their families, culminating in a brutal murder.
-Produced by HBO, Big Little Lies is an adaptation from the book of Liane Moriarty and showcases the talents of movie stars like Reese Witherspoon, Nicole Kidman, Zoë Kravitz, Shailene Woodley, and Laura Dern.
+Produced by HBO, Big Little Lies is an adaptation of the book by Liane Moriarty.
+It showcases the talents of movie stars like Reese Witherspoon, Nicole Kidman, Zoë Kravitz, Shailene Woodley, and Laura Dern.

-Half drama half crime story (a mix of genres later seen in other shows like Sharp Objects and Unbelievable), it develops into an intertwined web of friendship, family, and marriage dynamics that feel sincere thanks to its complex female characters.
+It mixes drama with a crime story, a mix of genres later seen in other shows like Sharp Objects and Unbelievable.
+The story develops into an intertwined web of friendship, family, and marriage dynamics that feel sincere thanks to its complex female characters.